Frequently Asked Questions

 Q: Do you have to be an audiologist or physician (MD, DO) to take the PS workshop and/or exam?

 A: The PS course is intended for audiologists and physicians who supervise and review audiometric testing for hearing conservation programs.
-Other hearing conservation professionals may participate in this course; however, they are not eligible to take the certification exam.
+Other hearing conservation professionals may participate in this course; however, only audiologists and physicians with a current practitioner license may pursue the CPS/A© credential and take the exam.